z-------------/CPod/README.md

 ### Packaging

-If you want to try the latest changes before they are available in a (pre)release, you can package CPod by following steps 0 to 2 in [Install for development](#install-for-development) then running `yarn dist`.
+You can package CPod by following steps 0 to 2 in [Install for development](#install-for-development) then running `yarn dist`.
 The binary/installer should then be in the `dist` directory.

 ## Contributing